mritunjaysharma394/vowpal-wiki/Coding-Guidelines.md

 10. All examples are handled by the same stack of reductions.
 11. Examples are passed by function call.
 12. It’s not working until there are no warnings and Valgrind says it’s clean.
+13. Prefer to use fixed size types where possible.
+Example: `uint32_t`

 ## Exception Policy
 1. If an error state can be handled locally, that should always be what we do.